limyuzheng88/GeneralAssembly-DataScienceImmersive11-Nov19toJan20/Capstone Project/UCI Retail dataset/README.md

   Website here: http://uci-retail-recommender.herokuapp.com/

-3. Finally, for continued customer engagement, I ran an email marketing campaign with A/B testing, by sending marketing emails for complementary products (via Market Basket Analysis).
+3. Finally, for continued customer engagement, I ran an email marketing campaign with A/B testing, to enable the sending of marketing emails for complementary products (via Market Basket Analysis).

 ## Dataset:
 UCI Retail Dataset